 How to Attend College Basketball prep Camp

-Step 2.
-Email your application form.
 Our staff will review your application.
-We will either send you a notification you have been accepted or we will schedule an interview with our staff to have a personal interview.
-You may also send a highlight video that will help with the application process.
-Email to: email@example.com
+We will either send you a notification you have been accepted or we will schedule an interview with our staff to help with consideration.
+You may also attach a highlight video to the application.

 What if I need to fly to camp a day early?

-We do have athletes flying from the East Coast or from out of the country who need to arrive a day early based on flight schedules.
-Please contact CIC if you need to fly in a day early.
-Contact email@example.com or call Michelle Maguire at 800-406-3926 ext.
+We do have athletes flying from the East Coast or from out of the country who need to arrive one day early based on flight schedules.
+Please contact CIC before making final flight arrangements as the University CANNOT accommodate these campers in 2023.
+Contact [email protected] or call Michelle at 800-406-3926 ext.
 304. Extra fees apply.

 Sample Daily Schedule

 - 9:00 am AM Session: full court transition, post and guard stations, shooting stations, 5 man motion offense, inbound plays/ games and tournaments

 - 2:00 pm PM Session: offensive attack moves, defensive positioning, court awareness/ 3v3 and 5v5 games

 - 5:00 pm Dinner